-K.A.R.C. remains in removal proceedings before an immigration judge wherein an ICE prosecutor may advocate for EOIR jurisdiction and against USCIS jurisdiction.
-If the immigration judge makes a determination that USCIS does not have jurisdiction over K.A.R.C.'s asylum application, USCIS will reject jurisdiction over K.A.R.C.'s asylum application under the 2019 Redetermination Memo.
-K.A.R.C. will lose the protections associated with USCIS jurisdiction over his asylum application and instead will be subject to an adversarial process in immigration court where he will be cross-examined about the physical abuse he suffered at the hands of his father and brother and the rape and threats of physical violence by gang members.
-This will further delay the already extended period of time K.A.R.C. has waited for his asylum application to be decided.
-The added delay will prevent K.A.R.C. from pursuing a college education. - 131.
-Further, K.A.R.C. may be deemed ineligible for asylum at all because his application was filed more than one year after he entered the United States. - 132.
-Plaintiff J.O.P. entered the United States when he was 15 years old.
-Upon apprehension, DHS determined him to be a UAC. - 133.
-In reliance on the 2013 policy, J.O.P. applied for asylum in February 2018, still under the age of 18, but after being reunited with his mother in the United States.
-As of this filing, J.O.P. has not been scheduled for an asylum interview.
+163. Plaintiff J.O.P. entered the United States when he was 14 years old.
+Upon apprehension, DHS determined him to be a UAC.

+164. In reliance on the 2013 policy, J.O.P. applied for asylum in February 2018, still under the age of 18, but after being reunited with his mother in the United States.
+J.O.P. had an asylum interview in August 2020.
+As of this filing, J.O.P. has not received a decision on his asylum application.

-- decline jurisdiction over J.O.P.'s asylum application because he filed after reuniting with his mother.
+165. Under the new policy set forth in the 2019 Redetermination Memo, USCIS will decline jurisdiction over J.O.P.'s asylum application because he filed after reuniting with his mother.
 J.O.P. remains in removal proceedings before an immigration judge wherein an ICE prosecutor may advocate for EOIR jurisdiction and against USCIS jurisdiction.
-If the immigration judge makes a determination that USCIS does not have jurisdiction over J.O.P.'s asylum application, USCIS will reject jurisdiction over J.O.P.'s asylum application under the 2019 Redetermination Memo.
-J.O.P. will lose the protections associated with USCIS jurisdiction over his asylum application and instead will be subject to an adversarial process in immigration court where he will be cross-examined about the murder he witnessed and threats he received in his home country.
-This will further delay the already extended period of time J.O.P. has waited for his asylum application to be decided. - 135.
-Plaintiff E.D.G. entered the United States when he was 17 years old.
-Upon apprehension, he was determined by DHS to be a UAC. - 136.
-In reliance on the 2013 policy, E.D.G. applied for asylum with USCIS in late 2017, when he was 18 years old.
+If the immigration judge makes a determination that USCIS does not have jurisdiction over J.O.P.'s asylum application, USCIS will reject jurisdiction over J.O.P.'s asylum application, USCIS will reject jurisdiction over J.O.P.'s asylum application Memo.
+Under the Expanded Affirmative Act Policy, USCIS will decline jurisdiction over J.O.P.'s asylum application if it locates a recognition or notation as to evidence-allegedly made by HHS, ICE, or CBP before he filed his asylum application-that he had reunited with his mother.
+In all of these scenarios, J.O.P. will lose the protections associated with USCIS jurisdiction over his asylum application and instead will be subject to an adversarial process in immigration court where he will be cross-examined about the murder he witnessed and threats he received in his home country.
+This will further delay the already extended period of time J.O.P. has waited for his asylum application to be decided.

+166. Plaintiff E.D.G. entered the United States when he was 17 years old.
+Upon apprehension, he was determined by DHS to be a UAC.

+167. In reliance on the 2013 policy, E.D.G. applied for asylum with USCIS in late 2017, when he was 18 years old.
 E.D.G. had an asylum interview with USCIS in March 2018.
 On October 10, 2018, before USCIS issued a decision on E.D.G.'s asylum claim, an immigration judge issued a decision concluding that it had jurisdiction over E.D.G.'s asylum application, denying it on the merits, and ordering E.D.G. removed.
-E.D.G. appealed his removal order to the BIA, and that appeal remains pending. - 137.
-Under the new rules set forth in the 2019 Redetermination Memo, USCIS rejected jurisdiction over E.D.G.'s asylum application in July 2019 because he had not established that he was under 18 years old at the time he filed it.
+E.D.G. appealed his removal order to the BIA, and that appeal remains pending.

+168. Under the new rules set forth in the 2019 Redetermination Memo, USCIS rejected jurisdiction over E.D.G.'s asylum application in July 2019 because he had not established that he was under 18 years old at the time he filed it.
 On August 5, 2019, USCIS reopened E.D.G.'s case in compliance with this Court's TRO.
 On September 30, 2019, while the Court's TRO remained in effect, USCIS again rejected jurisdiction over E.D.G.'s asylum application relying on the 2019 Redetermination Memo, this time deferring to the IJ's October 10, 2018 determination that E.D.G. was not a UAC.
 Specifically, USCIS issued a Notice of Lack of Jurisdiction on grounds that the "Immigration Judge made an affirmative act to terminate UAC status on October 10, 2018."
-On November 22, 2019, Plaintiffs' counsel filed a motion to enforce the preliminary injunction now in effect, seeking an order requiring Defendants to retract USCIS's September 30, 2019 jurisdictional rejection and to adjudicate E.D.G.'s case under the 2013 policy.